Overcoming the Trickery of Evil

 In the passage above, Jesus makes it clear to His Apostles that when they exercise their “authority” over others they are not to make it “felt” by others.
 In other words, Jesus was not calling His Apostles to be leaders by brute force, intimidation, manipulation or by any other severe exercise of their authority.
 The authority that Jesus wanted was much different.

 Christian authority is centered in love and humility.
 It’s a “leadership” that is lived in true humility.
 This leadership wins over hearts, minds and wills of others and invites them to follow in charity and love.
 This must happen within the family, among friends, at church and within society.
-Pope Francis, for example, is a powerful worldwide leader today, first and foremost because of his humility.
-He is not an imposing and dictatorial figure, rather, he humbly invites others to charity and mercy through his example in addition to his words.

 Reflect, today, upon how you lead others.
 Do you expect to be the “boss” and expect others to follow you because of your authority?
 Or do you lead others by humility and love drawing them to Christ through your goodness?
 Commit yourself to Christian leadership as Jesus intended and you will be amazed at the effect it has within your family, among friends and within the larger community.

-Lord, help me to be a humble leader.
+Lord of perfect kindness, help me to be a humble leader.
 Help me to let Your heart of love and mercy shine forth and to lead by the goodness and kindness of Your merciful heart.
 Help me to set aside all pride and egotism and to become a servant of all.
 Jesus, I trust in You.

 Persistence in Prayer

-Twenty-Ninth Sunday in Ordinary Time, Year C
+Twenty-Ninth Sunday in Ordinary Time (Year C)

 “…because this widow keeps bothering me I shall deliver a just decision for her lest she finally come and strike me.”
 Luke 18:5